7 Steps to Successful Website Redevelopment

 It's also essential to implement a plan for how the new redeveloped website will protect current rankings.
 You can get in touch with our Search team for detailed advice.

 Once the designs have been signed off by the client the development team will work closely with the content team to work out the desired page structure and required functionality between pages/sections.

 The build will then commence and will be built using the best practices available;

-As soon as the main framework of the site is up and running the content team will start adding the content and images, it is at this point when the site really starts to come alive.
-Once we are happy with the how the site is functioning we will send the client access to the staging site for them to preview and check over the site before it goes live.
+As soon as the main framework of the site is up and running, the content team will add text and images - this is where the new site really starts to come to life.
+Once we're happy with how the site is functioning, we'll send the client access to the staging site for them to preview and review before the site goes live.

 5. Pre-live checks

-We cannot stress enough the importance of thorough pre-live testing on sites to ensure there are no glitches, errors or navigational issues that have been missed which could affect the user experience.
+We cannot stress enough the importance of thorough pre-live testing on sites to ensure there are no glitches, errors or navigational issues that have been missed, which could adversely affect the user experience.

 This should include:

 - Search engine visibility, SEO, social and metrics